Guides | Block Renovation

 3. Labor Costs and Installation Complexity

 Labor costs vary based on the type of flooring, regional rates, and installation difficulty.
-Some materials, such as floating vinyl planks or laminate, are relatively simple to install and may be DIY-friendly, reducing labor expenses.
+Some materials, such as floating vinyl planks or laminate, are relatively simple to install and may be DIY-friendly for particularly skilled homeowners.
 However, flooring options like tile, hardwood, and natural stone require professional installation due to their complexity.
 Intricate patterns, grout work, and detailed cutting around cabinetry can further increase labor costs.

 Learn More: How Much Does It Cost to Remodel Your Kitchen in 2025?